Distant fish relatives share looks

 “The study highlighted some really striking similarities in characteristics like tooth and jaw structure and body shape between Australian freshwater grunters and several other marine fish families when they share feeding habits,” said Dr Davis.

 Convergent evolution is one of the fundamental predictions of evolutionary theory.
-The JCU research was published in the prestigious Proceedings of the Royal Society B journal link (and highlighted on the Proceedings of the National Academy of Sciences website link).
+The JCU research was published in the prestigious Proceedings of the Royal Society B journal (and highlighted on the Proceedings of the National Academy of Sciences website).

 It identified significant convergence in body form between Australian freshwater terapontid grunters and several distantly related marine fish families separated by 30-50 million years of evolution.